-The school employs a number of sanctions to enforce the school rules appropriately to each individual situation.
+The school employs a number of sanctions to enforce the school rules appropriately to each individual situation and the age of the child.
 These include:

-- ✓ We expect children to listen carefully to instructions in lessons.
+- ✓ We will discuss with children their poor behaviour choices using the terms of being ready, respectful or safe. - ✓ We expect children to listen carefully to instructions in lessons.
 If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own. - ✓ We expect children to try their best in all activities.
 If they do not do so, we may ask them to redo a task. - ✓ If a child is disruptive in class, the teacher gives them a verbal reminder.
 If a child misbehaves repeatedly, we may remove the child from the rest of the class until s/he calms down, and is able to work sensibly again with others.
-The child may have privileges withdrawn - ✓ If poor behaviour continues then a lunchtime detention will be issued. - ✓ If their poor behaviour continues they should initially be spoken to by the key stage leader.
+The child may have privileges withdrawn - ✓ If poor behaviour continues then a lunch/play time detention may be issued. - ✓ If their poor behaviour continues initially they should be spoken to by the key stage leader.
 The executive head teacher/ Head of Schools will be involved if their behaviour does not improve. - ✓ We will contact parents and discuss their child's behaviour if it continues to cause concern.
 A joint approach to improving the child's behaviour will be agreed at this meeting. - ✓ The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of themselves or others, the class teacher stops the activity and prevents the child from taking part for the rest of that session.
+If a child's behaviour endangers the safety of themselves or others, the class teacher will stop the activity and prevents the child from taking part for the rest of that session.